 The PhD program consists of several milestones together with limited advanced course requirements.

-Students are required to take four semester of PhD level seminars, fulfill a cognate requirement, complete successfully a qualifying and comprehensive examination, develop and write a doctoral dissertation, and to defend the dissertation before a doctoral committee.
+Students are required to take four semesters of PhD level seminars, fulfill a cognate requirement, complete successfully a qualifying and comprehensive examination, develop and write a doctoral dissertation, and to defend the dissertation before a doctoral committee.

 Students admitted to the PhD program ordinarily would have completed a course of study equivalent to the Master's degree program.
 Students may be admitted to the PhD program without such a background, but they will be expected to complete the required background during their first year of PhD coursework.
 All students must take the qualifying examination at the end of the first year.
 The examination is written with no outside aids (closed book, closed note) during a one-day examination period, and will cover the contents of the Master's degree program of study.